VCTLabs/vct-web/content/articles/git-intro.rst

 .. _Git Reference: http://gitref.org/

-And for even more detailed information on Git, check out `the Pro Git book`_.
+And for even more information on Git, check out `the Pro Git book`_.

 .. _the Pro Git book: http://progit.org/book/

+.. admonition:: Note

+   This article was originally adapted and expanded from another Git Intro found on the web; I just can't remember where :/